shuozhixu/Materials_2024/README.md

 The dislocation glide in a Cu single crystal has been modeled in [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) using the same [Cu potential](https://doi.org/10.1103/PhysRevB.63.224106) used here, with the stress-strain curves shown in Figure 2 (labels: SC-Cu and FC-Cu). `SC` is when periodic boundary conditions are applied along the dislocation line; `FC` is when traction-free boundary conditions are applied along the dislocation line.
 The same paper also calculated the \{112\} free surface energy in Cu, 1432 mJ/m<sup>2</sup>.

-Here, we will simulate the dislocation dynamics in a Ag single crystal.
+Here, we will simulate the dislocation dynamics in an Ag single crystal.

-To build a Ag single crystal containing an unrelaxed edge dislocation, we use [Atomsk](https://atomsk.univ-lille.fr) to process the `atomsk_Ag.sh` file which can be found in the `SC-Ag` directory in this GitHub repository, i.e.,
+To build an Ag single crystal containing an unrelaxed edge dislocation, we use [Atomsk](https://atomsk.univ-lille.fr) to process the `atomsk_Ag.sh` file which can be found in the `SC-Ag` directory in this GitHub repository, i.e.,

 	sh atomsk_Ag.sh